Auxilor/auxilor.github.io/docs/effects/all-effects/mine_radius_one_deep.md

     disable_on_sneak: true # If the effect shouldn't activate while sneaking
     whitelist: [] # The only blocks allowed to mine - Remove if you don't want this
-    no_corners: false # If the corners shouldn't be broken (plus-sign shape) - Defaults to false ...other config (eg triggers, filters, mutators, etc)
+    no_corners: false # If the corners shouldn't be broken (plus-sign shape) - Defaults to false
+    prevent_trigger: true # Optional, if the mine_block trigger should not be called from this ...other config (eg triggers, filters, mutators, etc)
 ```